lostallmymoney/Razer_Mouse_Linux/README.md

 👉 For valid Wayland key names, see [Wayland input_event_codes](https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/include/uapi/linux/input-event-codes.h) (remove `KEY_` prefix).
 👉 For valid X11 key names, see [X11 keysym list](https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h) (remove `XK_` prefix).

 ---

+### Multiline run* and userRun*
+If nothing is provided after =, the run commands switch into multiline mode.
+All indented lines that follow are grouped into a single script and executed together as one shell command, allowing full multi-line shell syntax.

+For Bash-specific features, use bash -c "..." since run executes using /bin/sh by default.

+---